rtjk/CROSS-PQClean/README.md

 ### Namespacing
 PQClean requires functions and constants to be prefixed with a string corresponding to the parameter set and implementation, for example function `crypto_sign` becomes `PQCLEAN_CROSSRSDP128BALANCED_CLEAN_crypto_sign`.
 Use the placeholder `__namespace__` wich will then be substituted when generating the parameter sets.

+`TODO: namespacing all functions " All exported symbols"?`

 ### Makefiles

-`TODO: namespacing all functions?`

-For PQClean's compilation a two makefiles (make and NMAKE) are necessary in each parameter set's directory.
+For PQClean's compilation two makefiles (make and NMAKE) are necessary in each parameter set's directory.
 Add CROSS's source files and compilation flags to `Makefile` and `Makefile.Microsoft_nmake`.

 ### META.yml
 Every parameter set in PQClean also needs a file wich listing its parameters, the hashes for KATs and test vectors, and the implementations (clean and avx2).
 Placeholders are used again since `META.yml` is also copied as a template by `generate.py`.
 For liboqs an extra flag is added in `required_flags` for the avx2 implementation.